 By Scott Rosenstein

-Scott Rosenstein is a director in Eurasia Group’s global health practice.
+Scott Rosenstein is an analyst in Eurasia Group's global health practice.

 The Call, from Ian Bremmer, uses cutting-edge political science to predict the political future -- and how it will shape the global economy.